kk9599/redux-in-action/README.md

-taken from Manning book "Redux in Action" converted sample from babal/js to react
+taken from Manning book "Redux in Action" converted sample from babal/js to typescript

 # NOTE